Board

 Linda McClelland

-Linda is a regional member and has worked with and on boards within the not-for-profit sector for 30 years.
+Linda is a regional member and has worked with and on boards within the not-for-profit sector for over 30 years.
 As CEO of Hinchinbrook Community Support Centre, she has grown the centre into the lead community service provider in the Hinchinbrook area.

 Linda has grown the centre through her passion for empowering others.
 This manifests in her commitment to teaching and mentoring, having taught community services through TAFE to both senior high school students and Indigenous workers from throughout North and Far North Queensland.

-CEO and Directors
+CEO and Executive Directors

 Aimee McVeigh